 Please note that due to the nature of our historic buildings and places, some may not be suitable for those with limited mobility or certain disabilities.
 We do all we can to enable access wherever possible; if you have any access concerns that you’d like to discuss before visiting, please contact our Booking Enquiries team on 01628 825925.

-At this property you are able to drive down and drop any guests with limited mobility at the main house and then return your car to the car park.
-Please ask a member of staff on site if you need to do this.
+At this property you are able to drop any guests with limited mobility at the house and then return your car to the car park.